TAN Kay Kheng heads the Firm's Tax Practice and is also a Partner in the Litigation & Dispute Resolution Group.

 Kay Kheng also has significant tax experience in corporate and real estate transactions as well as tax advisory matters.

-Kay Kheng serves on the Inquiry Panel and the Disciplinary Tribunal Panel for the legal profession.
+Kay Kheng serves on the Disciplinary Tribunal Panel for the legal profession.
 At the Law Society of Singapore, he serves as Vice-Chairman of its Compensation Fund Committee, and is also involved in committees with CPA Australia.
-He has previously served on the Accounting Standards Council (2010-2015), the boards of the Tax Academy of Singapore (2012-2017) and the Singapore Institute of Accredited Tax Professionals (SIATP, now known as SCTP) (2013-2020), as a divisional councillor of CPA Australia (2016-2018) and as Adjunct Faculty at the School of Law, Singapore Management University (2012-2013).
+He is also appointed to the SingHealth Centralised Institutional Review Board (Board E, 2022-2025).
+He has previously served on the Accounting Standards Council (2010-2015), the boards of the Tax Academy of Singapore (2012-2017) and the Singapore Institute of Accredited Tax Professionals (SIATP, now known as SCTP) (2013-2020), as a divisional councillor of CPA Australia (2016-2018), as Adjunct Faculty at the School of Law, Singapore Management University (2012-2013) and on the Inquiry Panel for the legal profession (2007-2021).

 Kay Kheng graduated in law from the National University of Singapore, where he was awarded a Singapore Turf Club Scholarship in his final year.
 He has been in private practice since his admission to the Singapore Bar in 1990, save for a stint as a Legal Officer with the Inland Revenue Authority of Singapore in the early 1990s.
 Kay Kheng also holds a master of accountancy from Charles Sturt University, a master of taxation from the University of New South Wales and, more recently, a master of theological studies from Trinity Theological College.
 He has been admitted as a Fellow of CPA Australia and the Singapore Institute of Arbitrators.
 He is an Accredited Tax Advisor (Income Tax) with the SCTP and also a member of the International Fiscal Association.